35 mm Bessa: Bessa-R and Bessa R2 (manual rangefinder)

 The Bessa R2 replaced the Bessa-R in 2002.
 It was an updated version, with a Leica M-mount replacing the Leica screw mount, and the ability to take the same trigger advance accessory as the Bessa-T. Its quality of fabrication and overall finish was much better than the R, with magnesium alloy replacing the former model's plastic plates and a more substantial cast (as opposed to pressed) metal film rewind lever.
 The changes resulted in a more solid and marginally larger camera, available in either olive (with chrome detailing) or splatter-textured black paint finishes.
 The Bessa-R's self-timer was deleted from the R2, possibly due to the packaging constraints imposed on the design by the adoption of thicker metal panels.

 Rollei 35 RF

-The names Cosina, Voigtländer and Bessa appear nowhere on the Rollei 35 RF (2002), marketed not by Cosina but instead by Rollei Fototechnic.
-However, the camera is very obviously based on the Bessa R2.
-The most obvious differences are the price (much higher) and somewhat gaudy appearance; more importantly the framelines are for 40, 50, and 80 mm.
-Arguably it remains the best Bessa camera for people who wear glasses and primarily use a 40 mm lens.
+The names Cosina, Voigtländer, and Bessa do not appear on the Rollei 35 RF (2002), which was marketed by Rollei Fototechnic rather than Cosina.
+Nevertheless, the camera is clearly based on the Bessa R2.
+Notable differences include a significantly higher price and a more conspicuous appearance.
+More importantly, the framelines are designed for 40 mm, 50 mm, and 80 mm lenses.
+The Rollei 35 RF is often regarded as the most suitable Bessa-derived camera for eyeglass wearers who primarily use a 40 mm lens.